-Pádraig P. Flanagan is a Partner at Florio Perrucci Steinhardt Cappelli Tipton & Taylor and practices in the litigation group.
+Pádraig P. Flanagan is Of Counsel at Florio Perrucci Steinhardt Cappelli Tipton & Taylor and practices in the litigation group.
 Pat has extensive experience in representing clients in commercial and employment litigation in federal and state courts, as well as private binding arbitrations.

 Pat’s commercial litigation experience includes intellectual property, franchise law, insurance coverage, trusts and estates, professional liability, consumer fraud, minority shareholder disputes and partnership dissolutions, and appellate practice.
 Pat has litigated patent and copyright infringement disputes involving consumer products, technological services and medical equipment devices, including license agreement disputes.
 He has also defended franchise owners from oppressive franchisor tactics, wrongful terminations, and litigated franchise contract disputes.
 Pat more recently tried a case against an independent contractor and its principals resulting in a jury verdict and final judgment in the amount of $531,000, including treble damages and attorneys fees under the New Jersey Consumer Fraud Act.
 Pat also secured a $350,000 judgment in a shareholder contract dispute and successfully tried a case in the United States Bankruptcy Court resulting in the dismissal of the creditor’s complaint to except from discharge a claim for $1 million in debt for alleged fraudulent representations and conversion of collateral.